ossf/scorecard/docs/checks.md

 subverted a contributor's account), because a reviewer might detect the subversion.

-The check first tries to detect whether Branch-Protection is enabled on the default branch with at least one required reviewer.
+The check first tries to detect whether [Branch-Protection](checks.md#branch-protection) is enabled on the default branch with at least one required reviewer.
 If this fails, the check determines whether the most recent (~30) commits have a Github-approved review or if the merger is different from the committer (implicit review).
-It also performs a similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels "lgtm" or "approved") and Gerrit ("Reviewed-on" and "Reviewed-by").
+It also performs a similar check for reviews using [Prow](https://github.com/kubernetes/test-infra/tree/master/prow#readme) (labels "lgtm" or "approved") and [Gerrit](https://www.gerritcodereview.com/) ("Reviewed-on" and "Reviewed-by").

 Note: Requiring reviews for all changes is infeasible for some projects, such as those with only one active participant.
 Even a project with multiple active contributors may not have enough active participation to be able to require review of all proposed changes.
-Projects with a small number of active participants, but more than one, instead sometimes aim for a review of a percentage of proposals (e.g., "at least half of all proposed changes are reviewed").
+Projects with a small number of active participants instead sometimes aim for a review of a percentage of proposals (e.g., "at least half of all proposed changes are reviewed").